(We suggest printing/saving this information for ease of reference when you are here.)

 They are permitted in the Lodge only if they are kept under control and do not bother other guests - being mindful that some people, particularly children, may be nervous around dogs.

-Please do not bring your dog if he is a 'yappy' dog out of respect to other guests who wish to enjoy the quiet and serenity of Lough Mardal Lodge including lazy lie-ins!
+Please do not bring your dog if he is a 'yappy' dog out of respect to other guests who wish to enjoy the peace and quiet of Lough Mardal Lodge including lazy lie-ins!

 Please scoop up all poop, a green shovel is located by the Lodge on the right on the slope as you approach from the car park, underneath the directional signage.
 The poop can be thrown into hedges/brambles.

-Please be aware that some of the more delicate soft furnishings/rugs are removed from yurts when a pet comes to stay
+Please note that some of the more delicate soft furnishings/rugs are removed from yurts when a pet comes to stay

 ARCHIE (OUR DOG)